-SOAP and REST were the only API protocols in the last decade that reigned the roost and had widespread implementations across different verticals.
-Some of the new age protocols like GraphQL from Facebook and GRPC from Google are now widely getting popular among developers due to its flexibility and ease of use.
-New age technology giants like Twitter, GitHub, Paypal, IBM, AWS, and Shopify have adopted GraphQL which prompted us to talk about GraphQL.
+Some of the new age protocols like GraphQL from Facebook and GRPC from Google are now widely getting popular among developers due to their flexibility and ease of use.
+New-age technology giants have already adopted GraphQL.

 What is GraphQL?

 GraphQL is an open-source query language for APIs - a new API standard by Facebook.
 It executes at run-time and fulfills queries with existing data.
 GraphQL provides a complete data description in API and enables declarative data fetching.
 This means a client can ask for and retain the data that is required.
 GraphQL exposes a single endpoint instead of multiple ones, as compared to REST API.

 GraphQL is an open-source data query and manipulation language for APIs.

 It is gaining popularity because of the following characteristics:

 GraphQL vs REST API GitHub Stars With JS

 Difference Between GraphQL and REST API

 REST APIs are inflexible, making it difficult to keep up with rapidly changing data requirements.

 GraphQL solves many challenges and creates greater efficiencies for Dev teams.